 The EEB is managed between meetings of the General Assembly by a Board, which is elected by the General Assembly.
 One representative of an EEB member organisation from each Member State where the EEB has one or more full member organisations sits on the Board and represents the full member organizations from that country.
 The Board may also include up to three additional representatives of member organisations.
+In 2015, the EEB adopted statutory changes to provide additional seats on the Board for up to ten representatives of European networks.

 The Board includes a President, at least two Vice-Presidents and a Treasurer who are all elected by the General Assembly.